 1 in 10 people have been unable to work due to illness or injury for +6 months (The Guardian/Unum Survey, 2011).

-With government incapacity benefit of only £99.15 per week, someone with a salary of £30,000 would suffer a 77% fall in income.
+With government incapacity benefit of a maximum of £109.65 per week, someone with a salary of £30,000 would suffer a 77% fall in income.

 If you lost your income how would you continue to meet your monthly outgoings without any sickness insurance?

 Depending on the insurer, it is possible for Income Protection for company directors to cover anywhere from 50% to 80% of your gross (pre-tax) income.

 Choose your deferred period